HUMAN CLARITY INSTITUTE · FULL RESEARCH REPORT

 Executive Summary

-Running through these experiences was a quieter but persistent signal: values alignment.
-Respondents who described stronger alignment between their work and what mattered most to them also described steadier focus and greater energy.
-While alignment did not eliminate distraction, it appeared to shape how attention responded under pressure.
+Respondents who described stronger alignment between their work and what mattered most to them also reported more stable attention and greater tolerance for difficulty.
+While alignment does not remove interruption or eliminate fatigue, it appears to influence how effort is experienced under pressure.

 The Systemic Nature of Distraction